gibbonweb/iceberg/readme.md

 + **preGenerate:** this hook is run before any compiling of posts is done.
 It will be done for each individual file if the ``--all`` parameter is used.
 + **postGenerate:** this hook is run after any compiling of posts is done.
 It will be done for each individual file if the ``--all`` parameter is used.

 To create a hook, simply create a file in the ``lib/hook`` dir, and put the corresponding code inside.
-The name of the hook *file* should be ucfirst, and have "Hook" appended to it.
+The name of the hook should be ucfirs, and have "Hook" appended to it.
 For example:

 	lib/hook/PostGenerateHook.php